Feynman's inverse problem: Mathematical model

 \subsection{The forward problem}

 We consider a rectangular pool of uniform depth.
-The geometry is then described by the length $L$, the width $W$ and the depth $H$.
+The geometry is then determined by the length $L$, the width $W$ and the depth $H$.
 We assume $W\leq L$.
 Let $X = (x_1,x_2)$.
-The domain occupied by the calm water is
+The domain occupied by the water is

 Next, we define